At The Bedford Sixth Form we realise that parents and guardians play a very important part in our students’ success.

 Subject teachers will regularly set work for independent private study, which should be completed in free study periods or at home.
 Students are expected to spend at least one hour extra for every lesson taught.
 Students are welcome to study at home, or if they wish to stay on site, they can use the study spaces in the Grand Hall and the Learning Resources Centre.
 We have many facilities on-site for students to access, such as computers and other e-learning resources.

 If your son or daughter is aged 16-18 our courses are free for them to study.
 They will, however, be required to buy course related textbooks, pay towards trips and visits and, for a few courses, purchase specialist equipment.
-Their student ID card can be topped-up with credit to use for the photocopier in the Learning Resources Centre and to buy food and drink in Munch & Mocha.
+Their student ID card can be topped-up with credit to use for the photocopier in the Learning Resources Centre.

 There is no uniform for students at The Bedford Sixth Form, however they are expected to be dressed appropriately at all times.
 Students are asked to not wear anything which may cause offense to others in terms of logos or quotes, or wear anything which exposes too much flesh i.e. the midriff.
 Inappropriate dress would not be tolerated in the work place and we would like to prepare our students to meet the expectations of prospective employers by adopting this ethos at all times.
 The same dress code applies when students are out on a work placement.